Risk Factors Dashboard

 Our earnings are sensitive to fluctuations in market supply and prices and demand for our products.

 Fresh produce is highly perishable and generally must be brought to market and sold soon after harvest.
+Some items, such as avocados, must be sold more quickly, while other items, such as lemons, can be held in cold storage for longer periods of time.
 Some items, such as avocados and oranges, must be sold more quickly, while other items, such as lemons, can be held in cold storage for longer periods of time.
-Some items, such as avocados, oranges and specialty citrus, must be sold more quickly, while other items, such as lemons, can be held in cold storage for longer periods of time.
 The selling price received for each type of produce depends on all of these factors, including the availability and quality of the produce item in the market and the availability and quality of competing types of produce.

 In addition, general public perceptions regarding the quality, safety or health risks associated with particular food products could reduce demand and prices for some of our products.
 To the extent that consumer preferences evolve away from products that we produce for health or other reasons, and we are unable to modify our products or to develop products that satisfy new consumer preferences, there will be a decreased demand for our products.
 However, even if market prices are unfavorable, produce items which are ready to be, or have been, harvested must be brought to market promptly.
 A decrease in the selling price received for our products due to the factors described above could have a material adverse effect on our business, results of operations and financial condition.